 Imagine the scenario where German shepherd escapes from the confines of its house in California runs into the yard and seizes the leg of a workman on a ladder.
 The workmen falls from the ladder and injures himself, but he sustains no breakage of the skin as result of the dog’s mouth clamping his leg with its mouth.
 Does this count as a dog bite under California’s dog bite statute, Civil Code 3342?
-In California, this issue was addressed the ruling in Johnson vs. McMahon (Cal.
+In California, this issue was addressed in Johnson vs. McMahon (Cal.
 App.
 4th Vol 68 Johnson v.
 McMahan (1998).

 California dog bite statute: Civil Code 3342

 California Civil Code 3342 states: “The owner of any dog is liable for the damages suffered by any person who is bitten by the dog while in a public place or lawfully in a private place, including the property of the owner of the dog, regardless of the former viciousness of the dog or the owner’s knowledge of such viciousness.”
 [68 Cal.
 App.
 4th 176].

 Given the above example involving the German Shepherd, then yes, this counts as a dog bite, according to the California appellate decision rendered in Johnson vs. McMahon.
 The Appellate Court court ruled that regardless if the victim is injured a person sustains a dog bite as long as: (1) the dog’s mouth closed on the plaintiff’s trousers and (2) the plaintiff’s leg was between the dog’s jaws.

 In rendering the decision the court turned to Webster’s Dictionary for the definition of a bite.
 The dictionary definition is “to seize with the teeth so that they enter, grip or wound” or “to seize, pinch or severe with the jaws.”
 Hence, according to the definition, a wound resulting from the closure of the dog’s teeth on a person’s body part is not needed.
 A summary of this important appellate decision can be found here.